Bryce Mitchell: Ultimate Fighting Championship

 Mitchell was scheduled to face Movsar Evloev as a main event on November 5, 2022, at UFC Fight Night: Rodriguez vs. Lemos.
 However, Evloev withdrew in mid October due to injury and the bout was scrapped.

 Mitchell faced Ilia Topuria on December 10, 2022, at UFC 282.
 He lost the fight via submission in round two.

 Mitchell was scheduled to face Jonathan Pearce on May 6, 2023, at UFC 288.
 However, Pearce was forced to withdraw from the event due to injury, and was replaced by Movsar Evloev.
 In turn, Mitchell withdrew due to recurring back injury and was replaced by Diego Lopes.

 Mitchell faced Dan Ige on September 23, 2023, at UFC Fight Night 228.
 He won the fight via unanimous decision.

 Mitchell faced Josh Emmett, replacing injured Giga Chikadze, on December 16, 2023, at UFC 296.
 He lost the fight via knockout in the first round.

 Mitchell faced Kron Gracie on December 7, 2024, at UFC 310.
 He won the fight by knockout via ground elbows in the third round, leading to his first knockout victory in MMA.

 Mitchell faced Jean Silva on April 12, 2025 at UFC 314.
 He lost the fight via a ninja choke submission in the second round.

 Mitchell returned to the bantamweight division and faced Said Nurmagomedov on July 26, 2025 at UFC on ABC 9.
 He won the fight by unanimous decision.

+Mitchell was scheduled to face Victor Henry on June 6, 2026, at UFC Fight Night 278.
+In turn, Henry pulled out on May 28 and was replaced by Santiago Luna.
+Mitchell won the fight via an arm-triangle submission in the third round.

 Grappling career

 Mitchell was scheduled to face Ilay Barzilay at Pit Submission Series 12 on February 28, 2025.
 However, he withdrew from the match on a few days’ notice when he was offered an MMA fight against Jean Silva.

 Mitchell made his official grappling debut on September 25, 2025 at the at EBI 25 tournament.
 He faced JJ Bowers in the first round and won the contest via ride time.
-Mitchell then faced Landon Elmore in the second round, he lost after getting submitted via a hell hook.
+Mitchell then faced Landon Elmore in the second round, he lost after getting submitted via a heel hook.

+Mitchell faced Jean Silva in a submission grappling match at Hype Fighting: Brazil on March 11, 2026.
+The match ended in a draw after 8 minutes.

 Personal life

 Mitchell has a degree in economics from Harding University.
 Outside of his mixed martial arts career, he is a cattle farmer.
 Mitchell owns a farm in Arkansas where he also trains.
 He enjoys being in nature and living a rugged lifestyle.
-He’s interested in self-sufficiency: producing his own food, working the land, while minimizing dependence on outside systems.
+He is interested in self-sufficiency: producing his own food, working the land, while minimizing dependence on outside systems.

-Mitchell is married to his wife Erin they have a son together that was born in 2024.
+Mitchell is married to his wife Erin and they have a son together, born in 2024.
 Mitchell is a Christian.

 In 2021, Mitchell released a seven-track country rap mixtape titled "Pasture Fire".